Yue-Chen-YC/Yue-Chen-YC.github.io/index.md

 - Heritage Language
 - Semantics

-I am primarily interested in language acquisition, language processing, and theoretical semantics.
-I employ both experimental and corpus methods to address core questions of how children and adults process, acquire, and understand language in meaningful ways.
+My primary interests lie in language acquisition, language processing, and theoretical semantics.
+I utilize experimental, computational, and corpus methodologies to explore fundamental questions about how both children and adults process, acquire, and comprehend language meaningfully.